St. Louis Roof Replacement

 Our Experience in the St. Louis Market

-We expanded into St. Louis in 2026 after five years of building roofs across Texas and Louisiana, two of the most storm-active markets in the country.
-The patterns we've learned transfer directly to the Midwest.
+We recently opened our St. Louis office at 4 Sally Drive in Maryland Heights after five years of building roofs across Texas and Louisiana, two of the most storm-active markets in the country.
+We're a young crew in this market and we're honest about that, but the patterns we've learned transfer directly to the Midwest.
 Hail behaves the same way whether it falls on a Texas ranch home or a Kirkwood colonial.
 Wind lift still starts at the rake edge.
 Flashing still fails at the step, not the surface.
 And standard shingles still fail 5-7 years earlier than the label suggests when the climate punishes them.
+Big regional hail seasons like April 2012 and the 2024-25 storm cycles are exactly the kind of events our TX/LA storm experience was built around.

 What's different in St. Louis is the freeze-thaw cycle.
 We've retrained our installers on ice-and-water shield placement and attic ventilation balance for humid continental winters, which behave differently from the Gulf Coast humid subtropical winters we started in.
-We've learned which St. Louis County municipalities require permits, which HOAs are quick and which are slow, and which insurance carriers reward Class 4 upgrades with meaningful premium discounts.
+We've learned which St. Louis County municipalities require permits, which HOAs are quick and which are slow, and which carrier documentation questions homeowners should verify for Class 4 upgrades.

 What hasn't changed: we still bring GAF-certified install crews who are employees rather than subcontractors.
 We still photograph every roof before, during, and after.
 We still register every manufacturer warranty.
 And we still answer the phone at (314) 333-7565 when you call.
 If you're considering us for a St. Louis roof replacement, we'd rather earn your trust with how we work than ask for it with a marketing pitch.
 Schedule a free inspection, ask direct questions, and decide for yourself.